France will soon have an age of sexual consent. Why is it 15?

 What are the problems with this?

 As currently proposed, the law would require victims to prove that penetration took place.
-This can be difficult; many other countries more broadly consider penetrative sexual activity to also be illegal.
+This can be difficult; many other countries more broadly consider non-penetrative sexual activity to also be illegal.

-Fifteen year-olds are children with poor judgement.
+15-year-olds are children with poor judgement.
 Why is the age of consent only 15?

 The government was reportedly choosing between ages 13 and 15.